KeithJH/kinematics-demo/README.md

 * [Oversized](./notes/minimal/Oversized.md): SoA layout that uses `float*` fields manually managed with `new[]` and `delete[]` while specifying alignment and ensuring adequate capacity that allows for vector commands to "overrun" the actual amount of `Points` in the calculation to avoid non-vectorized "tail" calculations.
 * [Hybrid](./notes/minimal/Hybrid.md): Hybrid approach that uses an array of structures of arrays (AoSoA), still manually managed with `new[]` and `delete[]` while specifying alignment.

+_Note: Since these solutions don't use a benchmarking framework they are susceptible to "over" optimization where the compiler removes work we intend to actually time.
+It appears likely that some solutions skip storing to memory half the time._

+_**TODO**: Investigate adding an empty assembly block (`asm("")`) to timing loop and re-evaluate._

 ## Building
 Most of the project is set up with `CMake` using `FetchContent` for a few packages.
 * [`Catch2`](https://github.com/catchorg/Catch2) is used for benchmarking and a touch of testing